MediaWorks boss Michael Anderson resigns

 MediaWorks has announced the resignation of its chief executive Michael Anderson.

-This comes amid a number of rumours swirling around the impending departure of the boss in recent weeks - and an earlier firm denial to NZME that he was leaving.
+This comes amid a number of rumours swirling around the impending departure of the boss in recent weeks - and an earlier firm denial to NZME that he was leaving shortly.

 MediaWorks owns television and radio assets, including TV station Three and radio brands The Edge and The Rock.